moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ---
-title: Media over RTP over QUIC Requirements and Use Cases
+title: QUIC Encapsulation for Media over RTP - Requirements and Use Cases
 abbrev: MoQ Requirements and Use Cases
 docname: draft-gruessing-moq-requirements-latest
 category: info